Reimagining Cancer Care

 A Quiet Revolution in Cancer Care

-Integrative oncology is emerging inside major cancer centers — combining medical treatment with evidence-supported practices (acupuncture, mindfulness, movement, nutrition and more) to support the whole person.
+Conventional oncology focuses directly on treating cancer.
+Integrative oncology is emerging inside major cancer centers and combines conventional treatments with evidence-supported practices to support the whole person.
+Practices such as:

 Get